 Surprises in Store?

 Those future results may contain surprises, as previous studies have already hinted.

 One study, by Michael Feast (University of Cape Town, South Africa), used an entirely different method to chart the far side of the Milky Way: Cepheid variable stars.
 Henrietta Leavitt discovered in 1908 that these stars pulsate in proportion to their luminosity, making them an ideal cosmic ruler.
 (They’re young stars so, like water masers and HII regions, they’re also associated with star-forming regions.)

 Feast discovered Cepheids on the far side of the Milky Way — but they lie even farther away than the water maser, up to 72,000 light-years away from Earth.

 Dame, the discoverer of the Outer Scutum-Centaurus (OSC) Arm and a coauthor on the parallax paper, notes that when the Cepheid results first came out, he thought they might mean his initial distance estimate to the OSC arm was too low.
 But the new parallax result is perfectly in line with his initial estimate, which puts the young Cepheid stars well beyond the OSC arm.

 “So I don’t know what to say about the Feast Cepheids at this point,” Dame notes.
 “Perhaps they are in an arm even farther out than OSC, but there is not much other evidence for such an arm at this point.”

 As the VLBA continues its painstaking survey of the Milky Way’s spiral structure, it will be interesting to see what else it finds.

-Regardless, this new detection demonstrates that the technique is viable, albeit painstaking and time-consuming – map out the far side of the Milky Way (clear out ambiguity) over the next 10 years.
+Regardless, this new detection demonstrates that the technique is viable, albeit painstaking and time-consuming.
+This may be how we map out the far side of the Milky Way over the next 10 years.